 And even when we know what we need to do to make us happy, why is it so hard to make the changes needed to pursue our Element?
 Eckhart talks of our inner resistance to change – many people don’t want to be doing what they are doing but feel they have to.
 We get trapped in this negative state.
 But by giving little things our fullest attention and doing them with great love we open ourselves up to possibilities – this is the first step towards change – “let go of resistance to the moment”.

 According to Sir Ken we (humans) have the power of imagination and empathy – the ability to engage with others’ consciousness: “if we imaginatively engage with someone else’s consciousness, if we are empathetic then we broaden our own lives”.
 Empathy, however, is often something we try and suppress in times of war and conflict.
 But from empathy comes the power of creativity: “As human beings we create our own lives…we can choose to see things differently…” and we we can change circumstances when we change our attitude.

 This is why teaching empathy in schools is so critical – education for heart and mind.
 And why religion has sadly become one of the greatest forces of enmity:

 “It is almost as though religion has been hijacked by the ego” said Tolle.

 Creativity underpins humanity – We get locked into our small worlds of conventions, values, protocols but great change comes when new ideas spread, the flowering of consciousness is perhaps the next great revolution.

-Watch a snippet about changing circumstances by changing our attitudes here
+Update: Unfortunately the full video is no longer available.
+However, you can watch a snippet about changing circumstances by changing our attitudes here.